 - salt and pepper to taste

-- Prepare the Pico de Gallo.
-Mix all of the ingredients together.
+- Mix all of the ingredients together.
 Store in the fridge until ready to serve.

 - Preheat broiler or grill to medium high heat.

-- To prepare the fish, mix oil and spices into paste.
-Smear on cod.
-Grill or broil the cod for few minutes per side, until it flakes apart.
+- Grill or broil the cod for few minutes per side, until it flakes apart.

-- Serve immediately over warm tortillas topped with pico de gallo, pablano sauce, shredded cabbage and cheese.
+- Serve immediately over warm tortillas topped with pico de gallo, poblano sauce, Mexican coleslaw and other desired toppings.